Running High Events, the organisers of the award-winning Bath Half Marathon, have confirmed that a grant from the Bath Half […]

 - Dedicated in-house charity staff – a personal support & enquiries team, on hand from application to race day

-- Long-term relationships with over 130 race charity partners
+- Long-term relationships with charity partners – 130 race charities in 2017

-35% of the 15,000 places at the 2017 Vitality Bath Half Marathon have been reserved for 130 Official Race Charities.
-These places were allocated by each charity to race entrants in return for an undertaking to fundraise for their respective charity.
+30% of the 15,000 places at the 2018 Bath Half Marathon (25% in 2017, 22% in 2016) will be reserved for our Official Race Charities.
+In turn these places will be allocated by each charity to race entrants in return for an undertaking to fundraise for their respective charity.